JackSzwergold/Cheat-Sheets/content/iptables/upgrade_for_geoip_support.md

 ### For Reference Only!
 100% none of this seems to work!

-This is just here for refernece for now.
+This is just here for reference for now.
 Might not be worth the headache to get this setup for Ubuntu 12.04.5.

 ***